How to Outsource Software Development: 10 Simple Steps

 An SLA is an agreement for software quality assurance.
 It measures the overall software performance based on industry-specific metrics.

-The primary elements of an SLA spells out:
+The primary elements of an SLA spell out:

 • Key Performance Indicators (KPIs) for measuring software quality and performance